stylekit/stylekit.github.io/_posts/_temp/2017-04-05-Infinite-Tree-List.md

     //The TreeListDP will set the indentation by changing the css-selector 👍
 ```

-You also need to implement The side scroller.
+- You also need to implement The side scroller.
 And make a sensible solution for Views that can scroll both ways.
+- Thinking about it, this will easily enable filtering the TreeList through search 👌